 In ‘expert’ speak the highlander is a ‘feline hybrid’ or ‘cross’ between Felis catus × F. chaus X Prionailurus bengalensis).

-The Highlander breed refinements began in 2004, with the aim of:
+According to the breeder the Highlander breed refinements began in 2004, with the aim of:

-- to seek competition status in major breed registries.
+- ‘to seek competition status in major breed registries’

 The name Highlander was adopted in late 2005 abd by May 2008 the breed was recognized by The International Cat Association (TICA) for competition in the ‘Preliminary New Breed’ class, moving up to ‘Advanced New Breed’in 2016.